 I’m in publishing, but I’m watching the video game world closely.

 There’s some really interesting stuff going on in that industry.
 Valve has innovated along multiple fronts.
 Amazon is a barbarian at the gate.
-Even the big players — Microsoft and Sony and Nintendo — are making moves like rookies with something to prove.
+Even the big players, like Microsoft and Sony and Nintendo, are making moves like rookies with something to prove.
 It’s been an interesting couple of years in video games, and the next few years should be even more so.

 I’m also watching the film and TV industries.
 Both are very different creatures, but share many of the same concerns and issues as the publishing world.
 By paying attention to what they do — fields that are both ahead and behind publishing in terms of problems they’re coping with and solutions they’ve innovated — I may be able to glean answers to the problems the publishing industry is struggling through.
 Or predict issues before they come issues.
 Or maybe even just bring back something really cool for people to enjoy.